 Military Services.
-Students may apply for appointments in the Army Student Nurse Program or in the Navy Nurse Corps Candidate Program when within 24 months of completing requirements for the degree.
+Students may apply to the armed service for appointments in the Army Student Nurse Program or in the Navy Nurse Corps Candidate Program when within 24 months of completing requirements for the degree.

 Psychiatric Nursing.
 Students may receive scholarship assistance in the senior year with agreement to work for one year in one of the mental hospitals under the jurisdiction of the State of Indiana Department of Mental Health.
+Applications are available from Dorris O. Stewart, R.N., Psychiatric Nursing Director, Department of Mental Health, 1315 West Tenth Street, Indianapolis, Indiana 46202.

 Stipends and tuition support are available under a grant from the National Institute of Mental Health for those students eligible for, and interested in, graduate study in psychiatric nursing.
+Applications are available from Project Director, Psychiatric Nursing Training Grants, Indiana University Medical Center, School of Nursing, 1232 West Michigan Street, Indianapolis, Indiana 46202.

 Indiana University Medical Center.
 In return for a one-year commitment of employment in the Medical Center Nursing Service, senior students in the baccalaureate program are awarded a \$500 stipend.
+Students may apply to the Personnel Department, Medical Center.